philipdongfei/MyAlgs4/Chapter42_Code/Exercises/Exercises_42.md

 *Solution*.
 Create a new digraph G' with two vertices v and v' for each vertex v in G. For each edge v->w in G, include two edges: v->w' and w->v'.
 Now, any path from s to v' in G' corresponds to an odd-length path from s to v in G. Run either BFS or DFS to determine the vertices reachable from s.

+41. Find a topological order of a DAG that cannot be computed as the reverse postorder of a DFS, no matter in which order the DFS chooses starting vertices in the constructor.
+Show that every topological order of a DAG can be computed as the reverse postorder of a DFS, provided that the DFS can choose the order of the starting vertices in the constructor arbitrarily.

+42. **Nonrecursive DFS**.
+Write a program NonrecursiveDirectedDFS.java that implements depth-first search using an explicit stack instead of recursion.
+Write a program NonrecursiveDirectedCycle.java that find a directed cycle without using recursion.

+43. **Nonrecursive topological sort**.
+Extend the queue-based topological sort algorithm TopologicalX.java from Exercise 4.2.39 to find a directed cycle if the digraph has a directed cycle.
+Name your program DirectedCycle.java

+44. **Cartalk puzzle**.
+Find the longest word in a dictionary that has the property that you can remove one letter at a time (from either end or the middle) and the resulting string is also a word in the dictionary.
+For example, STRING is a 6-letter word with this property (STRING->STING->SING->SIN->IN->I)

+45. **Reverse postorder vs. preorder.
+True or false: The reverse postorder of a digraph is the same as the preorder of the digraph.

+46. **Reverse postorder vs. preorder in Kosaraju-Sharir**.
+Suppose that you use the preorder of the digraph instead of the reverse postorder in the Kosaraju-Sharir algorithm.
+Will it still produce the strong components?

+*Answer*: No, run KosarajuSharirPreorderSCC.java on tinyDG.txt